 On September 7, 1968, Iron Butterfly's second effort entered the charts with what was to become its signature album, "In-A-Gadda-Da-Vida".
-The 17-minute title track of that album was one of the pioneer songs that spurned the popularity of extended jams in progressive rock.
+The 17-minute title track of that album was one of the pioneer songs that spurned the popularity of extended jams in Progressive Rock.
 The album became a multi-million-seller and was for a number of years the biggest-selling item in Atlantic Records' catalogue.
-The album also became the record industry's first platinum disc, selling over 4 million copies.
-It contained everything a progressive rock fan could want, - neo-classical organ with Far East undertones, a solid beat, screeching guitar parts, barbed-wire feedback and an long drum solo.
-A singles version of the song hit No. 30 on the U.S. national charts.
+The album also became the record industry's first Platinum disc, selling over four million copies.
+It contained everything a Rock fan could want, neo-classical organ with Far East undertones, a solid beat, screeching guitar parts, barbed-wire feedback and an long drum solo.
+A singles version of the song hit #30 on the Billboard Hot 100 in the Fall of 1968 during a seven week Top 40 run.
 Magnificently overwrought at the time, the intervening years have been less kind to its standing.

 On February 12, 1995, bassist Phil Kramer, who took Lee Dorman's place when Iron Butterfly re-formed in 1975, disappeared after calling police and threatening suicide.
-He was never heard from again, which led to a massive search and many news reports, talk show topics including an episode of Oprah, and even a segment on Unsolved Mysteries some years later.
+He was never heard from again, which led to a massive search and many news reports and talk show topics, including an episode of Oprah, and even a segment on the TV show Unsolved Mysteries some years later.
 His body was found in a canyon in the Santa Monica Mountains, on May 31st, 1999, over four years later.
 At the time of his death, he was 42.

 For more, be sure to read Gary James Interview With Doug Ingle